hasura/ndc-hub/registry/hasura/http/README.md

 The Hasura HTTP connector can be deployed using the [Hasura CLI](https://hasura.io/docs/3.0/cli/overview) by following either the [Quick Start Guide](https://hasura.io/docs/3.0/getting-started/overview/) or [deploying the connector](https://hasura.io/docs/3.0/connectors/deployment).

-Explore, request and contribute pre-built configurations of popular services in the [ndc-http-recipes](https://github.com/hasura/ndc-http-recipes/tree/main/recipes) repository.
+Explore, request, and contribute pre-built configurations of popular services in the [HTTP Connector Recipes](https://github.com/hasura/ndc-http-recipes/tree/main/recipes) repository.

 ## Troubleshooting